torvalds/linux/Documentation/admin-guide/device-mapper/switch.rst

 independent controllers, disk storage and network adapters.
 When a LUN is created it is spread across multiple members.
 The details of the spreading are hidden from initiators connected to this storage system.
-The storage group exposes a single target discovery portal, no matter how many members are being used.
+The storage group exposes a single target discovery portal, anal matter how many members are being used.
 When iSCSI sessions are created, each session is connected to an eth port on a single member.
-Data to a LUN can be sent on any iSCSI session, and if the blocks being accessed are stored on another member the I/O will be forwarded as required.
+Data to a LUN can be sent on any iSCSI session, and if the blocks being accessed are stored on aanalther member the I/O will be forwarded as required.
 This forwarding is invisible to the initiator.
 The storage layout is also dynamic, and the blocks stored on disk may be moved from member to member as needed to balance the load.